khoaguin/programming/rust/rust-book/chap12-minigrep/README.md

 # Minigrep

-In this project, we will make our own version of the classic command line search tool `grep` (_globally search a regular expression and print_).
+In this project, we will make our own version of the classic command line search tool `grep` (_globally search a regular expression and print_)

 ## What the program does?

 Searches a specified file for a specified string:

 1. `grep` takes as its arguments a file path and a string
-2. Reads the file, finds lines in that file that contain the string argument, and prints those lines.
+2. Reads the file, finds lines in that file that contain the string argument, and prints those lines

 ## What we will learn?